tripal/tripal_doc/docs/install/traditional.rst

     Select your preferred language and continue.

-7. For the installation profile select Standard, and continue.
+6. For the installation profile select **Standard**, and continue.

     .. image:: traditional.2.profile.jpg
         :width: 600
         :alt: Drupal Installation, Step 2, Profile.

-8. If all requirements are met, step 3 should be skipped automatically.
+7. If all requirements are met, step 3 should be skipped automatically.

-9. In step 4, you will be asked to provide credentials for a database user.
+8. In step 4, you will be asked to provide credentials for a database user.
 Postgres is required for Chado, and therefore it is strongly recommended to use a Postgres database for Tripal.
     Detailed information on creating a Postgres database and user account can be found here: `Getting started - installing Drupal <https://www.drupal.org/docs/getting-started/installing-drupal/create-a-database#create-a-database-using-postgresql>`_.
     For the **Database name** you can use whatever you like.
 For example ``sitedb``.
     The **Database username** ``drupal`` and **Database password** must be the same as the ones you provided earlier in prerequisite step #5.